chhuang-one/sqxclib/doc/Sqdb.md

 #### Database configuration

 SqdbConfig is base structure for database configuration.
+If user doesn't need to sync migrations to database, set SQDB_CONFIG_NO_MIGRATION in SqdbConfig::bit_field to use "no migration mode".

 The following are the derived database configurations:

 | Derived configuration | Database product |
 | --------------------- | ---------------- |